nglehuy/oci-iac/README.md

-# pers-infrastructure
+# OCI IaC (Infrastructure as Code)

-This repository contains infrastructure code for deploying kubernetes cluster on Oracle Cloud VMs.
+This repository contains infrastructure code for deploying kubernetes cluster on Oracle Cloud VMs

 This is written in [Terraform](https://www.terraform.io/) with custom python scripts.